 3 – They learn about hard work early.

 Single parents do all of the work that typically falls on the shoulders of two people.
-While raising children, single parents bring in most (if not all) of the household income, cook, clean, do homework, run errands, play, shop, fix problems, fix boo-boo’s, fix toys, fix everything… and hopefully still have a social life.
+While raising children, single parents bring in most (if not all) of the household income, cook, clean, help with homework, run errands, play, shop, fix problems, fix boo-boo’s, fix toys, fix everything… and hopefully still have a social life.
 Single parents work hard with lots of day-to-day responsibilities to raise children alone.
 So, with any luck, children see all of this and remember the lessons so they never become lazy, entitled, or unappreciative.
 My son has been raised watching me do it all and I feel certain that the good and bad times are forming a strong base for him and his life.

 4 – The child is more independent.